About Tudor Place

 Frances Lowndes sold the property in 1805 to Martha and Thomas Peter.
 The six generations of Peters who lived here were witnesses to a ceaseless parade of events that shaped the nation, including the burning of Washington in 1814, slavery, the Civil War, both World Wars and the Cold War.

 During the 178 years of the family’s residence, Tudor Place had four private owners, each of whom demonstrated a loving respect for this landmark and a commitment to its preservation.
 The final private owner, Armistead Peter 3rd had a bold vision that Tudor Place should become a museum for the enjoyment and enrichment of the public.
 During the 1960s he put into motion plans for accomplishing this vision.
-He established the site’s designation as one of the nation’s first National Historic Landmarks in 1960, he created the Carostead Foundation (today Tudor Place Foundation) in 1966, and established a conveyance of the first historic preservation easement to the U.S. Department of the Interior.
+In 1960 he established the site’s designation as one of the nation’s first National Historic Landmarks, he created the Carostead Foundation (today Tudor Place Foundation) in 1966, and established a conveyance of the first historic preservation easement to the U.S. Department of the Interior.

 Tudor Place opened to the public in October 1988, fulfilling the dream Armistead Peter 3rd outlined in his will.
 Although the programs and activities of the site have expanded beyond his wildest dreams, Tudor Place remains true to his directive, “that it be considered not as a period museum but as a house lived in and loved by generations of our family and in which they found great happiness.”